shengyuan-lu/Tipper/README.md

 # Tipper
-Tipper is a tip calculator application for iOS.
+Tipper is a tip calculator for iOS.

 ## User Stories
 The following functionality is implemented: